 - Bloating and Gas: Gas pain in the chest can occur when trapped gas puts pressure on the diaphragm and surrounding areas.
 Many people wonder if gas can cause chest pain, and the answer is yes – gas can create chest discomfort that may be confused with GERD or heart-related pain.

-- Stomach Pain: Stomach pain under the ribs middle area, can occur with GERD, particularly when there’s significant inflammation or when symptoms are severe.
+- Stomach Pain: Stomach pain under the ribs, in the middle area, can occur with GERD, particularly when there’s significant inflammation or when symptoms are severe.

 Less Common Symptoms